ControlGenAI/FastFace/README.md

 ## Run

-For running inference on separate identity/prompt pare, refer to `notebooks/inference_example.ipynb`.
+For running inference on aribtrary identity/prompt pair, refer to `notebooks/inference_example.ipynb`.
 To run a widescale evaluation with our evaluation dataset, execute `diff_eval_idadapter.py`, refer to script for arguments details (remember to download dataset first).
 Basic command to run method on full data with Hyper checkpoint is given below:

 ```bash
 python diff_eval_idadapter.py --target_adapter="faceid"\